Britain expands scale and scope of aid to Syria rebels

 Hague said on Sunday Britain did not rule out arming the rebels in the future, and on Wednesday appeared to underline that possibility by saying Britain could act alone if embargo amendments could not be agreed with the European Union.

-The embargo does not allow the EU to arm the rebels, and while armoured four-wheel-drive cars are a significant jump in British assistance, all aid pledged so far has been non-lethal.
+The embargo does not allow the EU to arm the rebels, and while armored four-wheel-drive cars are a significant jump in British assistance, all aid pledged so far has been non-lethal.

 Gulf states are believed to have already been supplying arms to the opposition, who are outgunned by Syrian President Bashar al-Assad's forces, and on Wednesday the Arab League allowed Arab military support to the rebels.